 1. Too Much Fertilizer Causes Peace Lilies to Grow Foliage at the Expense of Flowers

-Peace lilies have adapted to growing relatively slowly (due to its shady rainforest habitat) in only moderately fertile soil in their native environment, therefore nutrient rich soil is contrary to their preferred natural conditions.
+Peace lilies have adapted to growing relatively slowly (due to their shady rainforest habitat) in only moderately fertile soil in their native environment, therefore nutrient-rich soil is contrary to their preferred natural conditions.

 Peace lilies have a comparatively slow rate of growth compared to most foliage houseplants (such as monstera or pothos) so if regular houseplant fertilizer is applied too often or in too high concentration, this stimulates excess foliage growth with fewer flowers.

 If your peace lily does have some flowers (spathes), they quickly switch their function and turn from white to green so that they can photosynthesize, which makes it appear as if your peace lily is not flowering.
 (To learn why they do this and for more on green peace lily flowers, read my article, why are my peace lily flowers turning green?)

 However, it can also be the case that peace lilies may not have enough nutrients of flowering if they are in the same pot for too long and the roots have exhausted the available nutrients in the potting soil.